 Colonel Joseph M. Land, Sr., XMC, President of Liberty Communications, LLC, which owns and operates Extreme Military Challenge!, became a Cadet in 1977.
 He continued as a Cadet until he joined the military in 1980.
 Colonel Land has developed, executed and commanded military-based career exploration programs for over 30 years, serving well over 10,000 young men and women worldwide.
-His son, Captain Joseph M. Land, Jr., XMC, is also a former Cadet with 15+ years experience in camp operations, both as a Cadet and as member of cadre.
-CPT Land has had a direct impact on well over 2,000 young men and women from around the world by enrolling them for, and executing, military-based summer programs.
+His son, Major Joseph M. Land, Jr., XMC, is also a former Cadet with 15+ years experience in camp operations, both as a Cadet and as member of cadre.
+MAJ Land has had a direct impact on well over 2,000 young men and women from around the world by enrolling them for, and executing, military-based summer programs.

 Here are just a few of the many success stories of our former Cadets: